AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/export-raw-data.md

 Using raw data exports, you can export records from your [!DNL MBI] Data Warehouse to get a closer look at what is powering your dashboard.
 Additionally, raw data exports can help you [pinpoint data discrepancies](https://support.magento.com/hc/en-us/articles/360016730631).

 Raw data exports provide access to additional columns and dimensions generated through de-normalization and pre-aggregation of relevant metrics.
-For example, **User's first order date** is a dimension that you can export for each user in MBI, while it may not be available in your database.
+For example, **User's first order date** is a dimension that you can export for each user in [!DNL MBI], while it may not be available in your database.

 This tutorial covers the following